 University of Iceland

-MD, Federation of Industries
+Federation of Icelandic Industries

 The history of Icelandic Startups can be traced back to 1999 when Nýherji one of the largest IT company in Iceland founded an incubator, Klak as a way to support the local startup scene, later providing startups with opportunities to pitch their ideas to investors at Seed Forum and study entrepreneurial skills in Viðskiptasmiðjan study program.
 In 2007 three university students founded Innovit, a student driven not-for-profit identity to help university students start their own companies with initiatives such as Gulleggið business plan competition, Startup Weekends workshops as well as Global Entrepreneurship Week and TEDxReykjavik as celebration for innovation and entrepreneurship.